-Notice is hereby given that the 2010 Annual Meeting of Shareholders of Kohlberg Capital Corporation ("we," "Kohlberg Capital" or the "Company") will be held at the offices of Ropes & Gray LLP, 1211 Avenue of the Americas, New York, New York 10036 on Thursday, July 22, 2010 at 9:00 a.m., local time, for the following purposes, all of which are more completely set forth in the accompanying Proxy Statement:
+Notice is hereby given that the 2012 Annual Meeting of Shareholders of Kohlberg Capital Corporation ("we," "Kohlberg Capital" or the "Company") will be held at the Cornell Club, 6 East 44th Street, New York, New York 10017 on Friday, June 15, 2012 at 10:00 a.m., local time, for the following purposes, all of which are more completely set forth in the accompanying proxy statement:

-- 1. To elect as directors two director nominees identified in the Proxy Statement, each for a term of three years; - 2.
-To ratify the selection of Grant Thornton LLP as the independent registered public accountant of the Company for the current year; and - 3.
+- 1. To elect as directors two director nominees identified in the proxy statement, each for a term of three years; - 2.
+To approve, in a non-binding vote, the compensation paid to the Company's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion; - 3.
+To approve an amendment to Article I of the Certificate of Incorporation of Kohlberg Capital Corporation to change the Company's name to KCAP Financial, Inc.; - 4.
+To ratify the selection of Grant Thornton LLP as the independent registered public accountant of the Company for the current year; and - 5.
 To transact such other business as may properly come before the meeting.

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting To Be Held on July 22, 2010: The Proxy Statement and 2009 Annual Report are available at www.proxyvote.com.
+Important notice regarding the availability of proxy materials for the shareholder meeting to be held on June 15, 2012: The proxy statement and 2011 annual report are available at www.proxyvote.com.

-It is expected that the Notice of Annual Meeting, this Proxy Statement and the form of proxy card will first be mailed to stockholders on or about June 10, 2010.
-The Company's 2009 Annual Report on Form 10-K for the year ended December 31, 2009 accompanies this Proxy Statement.
-On or about June 10, 2010, the Company will also begin mailing a Notice of Internet Availability of Kohlberg Capital's Proxy Materials to shareholders informing them that this Proxy Statement, the Annual Report on Form 10-K for the year ended December 31, 2009, and voting instructions are available online.
+It is expected that the Notice of Annual Meeting, this proxy statement and the form of proxy card will first be mailed to stockholders on or about May 1, 2012.
+The Company's 2011 Annual Report on Form 10-K for the year ended December 31, 2011 accompanies this proxy statement.
+On or about May 1, 2012, the Company will also begin mailing a Notice of Internet Availability of Kohlberg Capital's Proxy Materials to shareholders informing them that this proxy statement, the Annual Report on Form 10-K for the year ended December 31, 2011, and voting instructions are available online.
 As more fully described in that Notice, all shareholders may choose to access proxy materials on the Internet or may request to receive paper copies of the proxy materials.

-Shareholders of record at the close of business on June 1, 2010 are entitled to notice of and to vote at the 2010 Annual Meeting of Shareholders and any adjournments or postponements thereof.
+Shareholders of record at the close of business on April 17, 2012 are entitled to notice of and to vote at the 2012 Annual Meeting of Shareholders and any adjournments or postponements thereof.